-Rising costs of managing sewage biosolids (sludge) together with the emergence of new compounds is raising concerns.
-Disposal methods such as application onto farmland or landfilling are running into increased regulatory restrictions along with public concerns regarding what is contained in the biosolids (sludge).
+Wastewater professionals have to deal with rising costs of managing sewage biosolids or sludge.
+Disposal methods such as application onto farmland or landfilling are running into increased regulatory restrictions, along with growing public concern over the long-term effects of sludge.